-Computational Materials Design Laboratory
+Computational Materials Discovery Platform

-Developing Computational Methods to Accelerate Scientific Discovery
+Developing Computational Methods to Accelerate Materials Discovery

-Research Areas
+Research Areas of Interest

 Thermodynamics